vmi98/django-recipe-generator/README.md

   - Cooking time
   - Excluded ingredients
 - Dual interface: Django templates and DRF API
-- API endpoints are secured using Token Authentication (DRF), HTML routes are secured using Session Authentication.
+- API endpoints are secured using JWT Authentication (DRF), HTML routes are secured using Session Authentication.
+- Google OAuth 2.0 is implemented
 - Access Control: read access - open to all users, create access - restricted to authenticated users.
 Recipes: update/delete - only the recipe creator or admin users.
 Ingredients: update/delete - restricted to admin users only.
 - Gemini API integration: to each recipe gemini recommends special ingredient to elevate the dish and explain reason behaind it and how to use it (generates after saving new recipe or editing name or ingredients of existing one)